margarita-moeslein/about-myself/README.md

 ## Hi, it is Margarita 👋

-+ I'm Junior Frontend Developer
++ I'm Frontend Developer from Leipzig, DE
 + Books, travelling and code are my passion
 + Yoga and Pilates are my energy